-Graham Freestone, BEc (Hon ns), Lead Independent Director Experience and expertise Mr Freestone has over 45 years' experience in the petroleum and natural re He has a broad finance, corporate and commercial background obtained in internationally through senior finance positions with the Shell Group, Acacia Limited and AngloGold Ashanti Limited.
-Mr Freestone was the Chief Financial Officer and Company Secretary of Ac Limited from 1994 until 2001.
-From 2001 to 2009 he was a non-executive di Selection Limited and from 2009 to 2011 he was a non-executive director of Resources Limited.
-Australia and Resources acia Resources irector of Lion Other current directorships None Former directorships in last 3 years None Special responsibilities Lead Independent Director and Chair of the Audit Committee Interests in shares and options ions Ordinary Shares - Evolution mining Limited (EVN) 97,4 Options over ordinary shares (EVN) - Rights over ordinary shares (EVN)
+Graham Freestone, BEc (Hon s), Lead Independent Director

+Experience and expertise Mr Freestone has over 45 years' experience in the petroleum and natural resources industry.
+He has a broad finance, corporate and commercial background obtained in Australia and internationally through senior finance positions with the Shell Group, Acacia Resources Limited and AngloGold Ashanti Limited.
+Mr Freestone was the Chief Financial Officer and Company Secretary of Acacia Resources Limited from 1994 until 2001.
+From 2001 to 2009 he was a non-executive director of Lion Selection Limited and from 2009 to 2011 he was a non-executive director of Catalpa

+Resources Limited.

+Other current directorships None

+Former directorships in last 3 years None

+Special responsibilities Lead Independent Director and Chair of the Audit Committee

+Interests in shares and options s Ordinary Shares - Evolution mining Limited (EVN) 97,473

+Options over ordinary shares (EVN) -

+Rights over ordinary shares (EVN) -

-Colin Johnstone, BEng (Mini ng), Non-Executive Director Experience and expertise Mr Johnstone is a mining engineer with over 30 years' experience in the resources sector.
-He has served as General Manager at some of Australia's largest mines including the Kalgoorlie Super Pit in Western Australia, the Olympic Dam Mine in South Australia and the Northparkes Mine in New South Wales.
-International experience includes Senior Vice President and Chief Operating Officer for the Iron Ore Company of Canada and Joint Venture General Manager for Alumbrera, a major open cut copper-gold mine in Argentina.
-Mr Johnstone was Vice President of Operations and Chief Operating Officer at Equinox Minerals Limited, a company with operations in Zambia, prior to the C\$7.3 billion acquisition by Barrick Gold Corporation in 2011.
+Colin Johnstone, BEng (Minii ig), Non-Executive Director Experience and expertise Mr Johnstone is a mining engineer with over 30 years' experience in the resources sector.
+He has served as General Manager at some of Australia's largest mines including the Kalgoorlie Super Pit in Western Australia, the Olympic Dam Mine in South Australia and Northparkes Mine in New South Wales.
+International experience includes Senior Vice President and Chief Operating Officer for the Iron Ore Company of Canada and Joint Venture General Manager for Alumbrera, a major open cut copper-gold mine in Argentina Mr Johnstone was Vice President of Operations and Chief Operating Officer at Equinox Minerals Limited, a company with operations in Zambia, prior to the C\$7.3 billion acquisit by Barrick Gold Corporation in 2011.
 Prior to that role, Mr Johnstone was Chief Operating Officer of Sino Gold Mining Limited, where he oversaw the development and operation of gold mines in China.
 Mr Johnstone is also a non-executive director of Metallum Limited, a company with operations in Chile, and held a non-executive director role at Reed Resources Limited.
-Other current directorships Metallum Ltd Former directorships in last 3 years Reed Resources Ltd Special responsibilities Chair of the Risk Committee and Member of the Audit Committee Interests in shares and options d options Ordinary Shares - Evolution mining Limited (EVN) Options over ordinary shares (EVN) Rights over ordinary shares (EVN)
+Other current directorships Metallum Ltd Former directorships in last 3 years Reed Resources Ltd Special responsibilities Chair of the Risk Committee and Member of the Audit Committee Interests in shares and options Ordinary Shares - Evolution mining Limited (EVN) 93,554 Options over ordinary shares (EVN) - Rights over ordinary shares (EVN) -